paritytech/capi/_docs/Types.md

 }
 ````

-- The `_tag` tells us that this storage is that of a map, not a plain entry (standalone value).
+- `_tag` tells us that this storage is that of a map, not a plain entry (standalone value).
-- The `key` tells us what structure we need in order to index into the map.
+- `key` tells us what type of value we need to use as the key for indexing into the map.
-- The `value` tells us what we can expect to retrieve from the map.
+- `value` tells us what we can expect to retrieve from the map.

 Let's index into `metadata.types` with the specified key (`0`).